Moyne Abbey

 Moyne Abbey (Mainistir na Maighne) is a ruined medieval Franciscan friary in Killala, County Mayo, Ireland.
-Founded at some point before 1455, the abbey was suppressed in 1590.
+Founded at some point before 1455, the abbey was burned in 1590 (see Dissolution of the monasteries).

 History

-It was founded before the year (1455) by McWilliam Bourke family as a Franciscan friary and consecrated in 1462.
+The Abbey was founded before the year (1455) by Fr Nehemias O'Donoghue, who was the provincial vicar at the time, and consecrated in 1462.
 It is located north of Ballina on the west side of Killala Bay on the old Ballina or "French" road.
-Like its neighbour, Rosserk Friary, it was burnt by Sir Richard Bingham, Elizabeth I of England's governor of Connacht, in 1590 in reformationist zeal.
+Like its neighbour, Rosserk Friary, it was burnt by Sir Richard Bingham, Elizabeth I of England's governor of Connacht, in 1590 in Reformationist zeal.
 It’s believed friars continued to reside there until about 1800.

 The friary was built in the late Irish Gothic style and has extensive ruins, consisting of a church and domestic buildings situated around a central cloister.
 Its west doorway is a seventeenth insertion.
 Its east window displays fine switchline tracery.